 PureVPN helps you keep an anonymous online presence, bypass certain geographical restrictions.

-Also, with a few add-ons, it also takes care of blocking ads and protecting your computer from malware infections.
+Also, with a few add-ons, it takes care of blocking ads and protecting your computer from malware infections.

 On paper, it looks like it does everything you could ask for in a VPN service.

 Not only that, but it also offers a variety of payment methods, subscription plans, and live customer support for its users.

 If you’re using a VPN out of concern for privacy and security, then PureVPN is a good choice.

 The provider, which is based in Hong Kong, enjoys plenty of freedom when it comes to managing its privacy policies.
 Although the Chinese government is big on restrictions and censorship, it doesn’t yet have any particular data retention laws.

 This allows PureVPN to be a no-logging-policy type of service.